Redesigning with purpose: a responsive web experience for a dog daycare struggling with branding, navigation, and a missing online booking system.

 Social proof inconsistently surfaced

-Reviews and testimonials exist but placement and emphasis vary widely, reducing their impact on building user trust and confidence.
+Reviews and testimonials exist, but placement and emphasis vary widely, reducing their impact on building user confidence.

-I conducted remote interviews with 5 target users — frequent travelers and active pet owners — about their pet care routines, challenges, and priorities when selecting daycare services.
+I ran remote interviews with five target users - frequent travelers and active pet owners - about their pet-care routines, challenges, and priorities when choosing a daycare.

 01